-Colin Andrews joined the NFCB board in May of 2016 and is also an Attorney at Garvey Schubert Barer.
-His practice focuses on representing both commercial and non-commercial radio and television before the FCC.
-He has experience on advising broadcasters on compliance with FCC regulatory requirements, including working on pleadings for FCC administrative proceedings, responding to Letters of Inquiry, responding to EEO audits, and drafting comments on proposed Commission rulemakings.
+Colin Andrews joined the NFCB board in May of 2016 and is also an attorney who has represented non-commercial radio and television before the FCC.
+He has experience on advising broadcasters on compliance with regulatory requirements, including working on pleadings for administrative proceedings, responding to Letters of Inquiry, responding to EEO audits, and drafting comments on proposed rulemakings.

 Adriana Gallardo is an engagement reporter at ProPublica based in New York City.
 As the network manager for AIR’s Localore: Finding America, she led a national series of 15 multimedia and community projects.
 Before joining AIR, she travelled the country as a facilitator with the StoryCorps booth, collecting more than 400 local stories.
 In her hometown Chicago, she spent over a decade working as a print writer, online editor (Remezcla.com) and radio producer.